 - Taxpayer Identification Number (TIN).

-In most cases, your TIN is either a Social Security Number (SSN), an Employer Identification Number (EIN), or Individual Taxpayer Identification Number (ITIN).
+In most cases, your TIN is either a Social Security Number (SSN), an Employer Identification Number (EIN), or an Individual Taxpayer Identification Number (ITIN).

 From desktop: